Location: Romania, Europe

 Romanian national road no 7C

-Route: From Pitesti to Sibiu, thru Curtea de Arges
+Route: From Pitesti to Sibiu, through Curtea de Arges

-Transfagarasan was constructed during the rule of Nicolae Ceausescu as a response to the 1968 invasion of Czechoslovakia by the Soviet Union.
-He wanted to ensure quick military access across the mountains in the event the Soviets attempted a similar move into Romania.
-Consequently, the road was built mainly with military forces, at a high cost both financially and from a human standpoint—roughly 6 million kilograms of dynamite were used on the northern face, and the official records mention that about 40 soldiers lost their lives in building accidents.
+Transfagarasan is a road that was built during the rule of Nicolae Ceausescu as a consequence and response to the 1968 invasion of Czechoslovakia by the Soviet Union.
+The communist ruler wanted to have quick military access across the mountains in the case that the Soviets attempted something similar in Romania.
+As a result, the road was developed with the help military forces.
+It also resulted into high costs – both financially and from a human sacrifice standpoint.
+To build it, they’ve used around 6 million kilograms of dynamite for the northern face.
+The records mention that, unfortunately, about 40 soldiers lost their lives in accidents when building the road.

-The most spectacular route of Transfagarasan is from the North.
-It is a winding road, dotted with steep hairpin turns, long S-curves, and sharp descents.
-It has more tunnels (a total of 5) and viaducts than any other road in Romania.
-Near the highest point, at Balea Lake, the road passes through Balea Tunnel, the longest road tunnel in Romania (884 m).
+If you start driving from the North, that will be the most spectacular route of Transfagarasan.
+As you drive onto it, you will discover a winding road, dotted with steep hairpin turns, long S-curves, and followed by sharp descents.
+Just what you need to feel the adrenaline rushing when driving.
+It has 5 tunners and viaducts, more than any other road in Romania.
+When getting close to the highest point, at Balea Lake, the road passes through Balea Tunnel, the longest road tunnel in Romania with a lenght of 884 m.

-Among the attractions along the southern section of Transfagarasan there is the Vidraru Dam (166m high, arch length 305m, lake perimeter 28 km, 220 MW power plant) and near the village of Arefu, is the Poienari fortress (served as residence for Vlad III The Impaler – aka Dracula) (it’s not Dracula’s castle, just another fortress).
+During the drive, you can also stop and enjoy the attractions along the southern section of Transfagarasan.
+You can visit the Vidraru Dam (technical details: 166m high, lake perimeter 28 km, arch length 305m and 220 MW power plant) and the Arefu village with the Poienari fortress nearby – also known as Vlad III The Impaler (aka Dracula)’ residence.

 View Larger Map r